-Theory Tests and assignment 40%
+Theory Tests and assignment 40% Examinations 60%

-Examinations 60%

-Objectives, functions and powers of the SADTC, Education, training and registration of Dental Technicians Offences and the control over artificial teeth, Disciplinary powers of the Council
+Objectives, functions and powers of the SADTC, Education, training and registration of Dental Technicians and laboratory.

+Offences and the control over artificial teeth, Disciplinary powers of the Council employed Dental Technicians, continuous professional development forms of ownership.
-General and supplemental provisions, Regulations of the Council, Adherence to moral standards

-Professional ethics code, Loyalty to the organization and profession, Professional Image.
-Other legislative Laws and Acts that pertain to employed Dental Technicians
+General and supplemental provisions, Regulations of the Council, Adherence to moral standards Professional ethics code, Professional Image.
+Other legislative Laws and Acts that pertain to

-PHYSICS AND CHEMISTRY (PHCD 111/121)
+PHYSICS AND CHEMISTRY I (PHCD 111/121)